mkopar/VirClass/README.md

 ## Data
 We assembled the taxonomic structure by collecting data from [NCBI](www.ncbi.nlm.nih.gov) web site.
 To clean the data we applied several filtering steps - we exclude all bacterias, unclassified and unspecified parts.
-After the taxonomy tree is built we shrink number of classes by removing all the list nodes from tree (as shown in picture below).
+After the taxonomy tree is built we shrink classes by removing all the list nodes from tree (as shown in picture below).

 ![alt-text](https://github.com/mkopar/Virus-classification-theano/blob/master/taksonomija.png)

-Then we calculate the number of examples per class we want (it depends on given dataset size) and randomly sample short (100 nucleotides long) reads from chosen virus sequence.
+Then we calculate the number of examples per class we want (it depends on given data set size) and randomly sample short (100 nucleotides long) reads from chosen virus sequence.
-These two steps are repeated until we reach examples per class.
 For more detailed explanation of how the code works please see documentation in files.

 ## Neural network